 Duties may include, but are not limited to, the following:

-Train and lead subordinate personnel.
+Train and lead subordinate staff.

 Conduct studies of existing and proposed buildings and alterations; evaluate capital improvement project requests from other departments; develop project scope, budget, cost estimates, and project schedule; and manage project budgets.